asy227/ChordCam/README.md

 Detects your hand and recognizes custom chord gestures

-Plays chord audio when a gesture is recognized (you can upload your own recordings!)
+Plays chord audio when a gesture is recognized

 Inverted camera view for easier playing orientation

 Extensible — add more chords and custom finger positions without rewriting core logic

-AI-ready — train a gesture classification model (scikit-learn or TensorFlow) to recognize more natural ukulele chords